 - Delete - Click this button to remove the rule.

 - Save All Changes - If you edited a few rules, you can update them all at once by clicking this button.

 There are additional options you can set for each rule - these are Timeframes and Exclusions.

 Setting a timeframe means that this rule will be applied only within the range of dates and time defined in the restriction.
 You can add more than one timeframe.

 To add timeframe click on the button Add Timeframe.

 A new box will appear for setting From and To dates and time for the restriction.

-Important: when you set a date and time for the restriction, you need to know that this option works according to the Universal time - and it can be different from the local time that you set in your site settings.
+Important: when you set the date and time for the restriction, you need to know that this option works according to the Universal time - and it can be different from the local time that you set in your site settings.
 To check it, navigate to Admin Dashboard → Settings → General and scroll to the option Timezone.